#SONA2021 All You Need To Know

-The debate on the State of the Nation Address will take place on 18 and 19 February.
-The President will reply to the debate on 20 February.
+The debate on the State of the Nation Address will take place on a hybrid platform on 16 and 17 February.
+The President will reply to the debate on 18 February.

 The debate allows the opposition to give a rebuttal to the President’s speech while those from the governing party defend the President and government's record and proposals.